-- Create a initial spectrum of potential users (Based on information of point 1) this will help you not leave out important actors for your product/service.
+- Create an initial spectrum of potential users (Based on the information of point 1).
+This will help you not leave out important factors for your product/service.

-- Conduct several real users interviews selecting participants that match the initial spectrum (sample will depend on the number of role identify in point 2) additionally you could use remote surveys.
-In next point you will se some interviews tips.
+- Conduct several real user interviews, selecting participants that match the initial spectrum.
+(The sample will depend on the number of roles identified in point 2.)
+Additionally, you could use remote surveys.
+In the next point, you will see some interview tips.

-- Seeks patterns.
-Split interviews and research data into sociodemographic data, motivation, skills and proficiency, personality, etc. Do you spot a trend or pattern?.
-What is the most determinant variable?.
+- Seek patterns.
+Split interviews and research data into sociodemographic data, motivation, skills and proficiency, personality, etc. Do you spot a trend or pattern?
+What is the most determinant variable?
 Use this variable to define your groups.
-For example depending on the product one key variable could be the proficiency on computers, while in another case may be some lifestyle characteristic.
+For example, depending on the product, one key variable could be the proficiency on computers, while in another case, it may be some lifestyle characteristic.

-- Test Persona – scenario – Product/service relationship: What are the major problems, limitations, opportunities of our product?.
-Discuss results and proposal with your team and stakeholders.
+- Test Persona – scenario – product/service relationship: What are the major problems, limitations, opportunities of our product?
+Discuss your results and proposal with your team and stakeholders.
 Do the necessary adjustments.

-- Remember always use the minimum number of personas for each product, this will help to make your product more accurate.
-In case to have more than one persona define the Primary persona (the most relevant) with stakeholders.
+- Remember to always use the minimum number of personas for each product.
+This will help to make your product more accurate.
+In the case where you have more than one persona, define the Primary persona (the most relevant) with stakeholders.

 2. PERSONA’S LAYOUT

 Here I will present the layout with the 10 elements I use at work.
-This layout has emerged from an analysis of many persona’s layouts and selection of the main elements we consider most useful for working.
-In next point 3 (elements) you will see which method to follow in order to fill in each one of the elements of the user persona’s layout.
+This layout has emerged from an analysis of many personas' layouts and the selection of the main elements we consider most useful for working.
+In the next point, three 'elements', you will see which method to follow in order to fill in each one of the elements of the user persona’s layout.

 3. ELEMENTS of User Persona’s layout

-Now is time to fill in all the different elements of each persona.
-The purpose of this guideline was create some method that could be apply for different people in the team to create their personas, so we could somehow guarantee we are using a common approach, not only in the visual aspect, but also, and more important, that we are measuring the same in each case and for each element on the layout.
+Now, it is time to fill in all of the different elements of each persona.
+The purpose of this guideline was create some method that could be applied for different people in the team to create their personas, so we could somehow guarantee that we are using a common approach, not only in the visual aspect, but also, and more important, that we are measuring the same in each case and for each element on the layout.
 So, next you will find each layout’s element described in details with all the variables included.

-This module combine Psychographic, Demographic and Geographic profile and Behavioral profile.
+This module combines Psychographic, Demographic, and Geographic profiles and the Behavioral profile.

-Demographic profile: Like: Age, Gender, Family size, Income, Occupation and Education.
+Demographic profile: Age, Gender, Family size, Income, Occupation and Education.

-Geographic: Where do your personas live and work?.
+Geographic: Where do your personas live and work?
 What’s it like there?
-(It is a small or a cosmopolitan city?)
+(Is it a small or a cosmopolitan city?)